Agoric/documentation/main/guides/coreeval/permissions.md

 Write a json file with the permissions that the proposal will need.
 For example, [gov-add-psm-permit.json](https://github.com/Agoric/agoric-sdk/blob/master/packages/inter-protocol/test/psm/gov-add-psm-permit.json) is the proposal Agoric created for the PSM contract.
-Note that permissions are set by listing the permission and setting it to any String.
-Thus,`"bankManager": true` and `"bankManager": false` are equivalent; they both set the `bankManager` permission.
+Note that permissions are set by listing the permission and setting it to any truthy value.
+Thus,`"bankManager": true` and `"bankManager": 'hello'` are equivalent; they both set the `bankManager` permission.

 ::: details Show example permissions file